Program-Programme | Commonly Confused Words

 etymology

-• In British English, programme is preferred for events and broadcasts, but program is still used for software.
+• In British English, use programme for television, radio, and other academic contexts, but use program for computer-related contexts.

 © 2025 Lithium Lab Pte Ltd